-The California Consumer Privacy Act of 2018 (“CCPA”) gives California visitors to this Website specific additional rights to any personal information collected, processed, and held by Marsden.
-Marsden does not sell your personal information.
+The California Consumer Privacy Act of 2018 (“CCPA”), as amended by the California Privacy Rights Act of 2020 (“CPRA”), gives California consumers specific additional rights to any personal information collected, processed, and held by Marsden and its affiliates (collectively, “Marsden”).

 Information We Collect

-We collect “personal information” as that term is defined in the CCPA, which is information that identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, household, or device (“personal information”).
+We collect “personal information” as that term is defined in the CCPA/CPRA, which is information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household (“personal information”).

 Personal information does not include: